 The Hesston College campus community welcomes all students regardless of race, gender, religion, ethnicity, nationality and social or economic class.
 Hesston College is, by design, a diverse campus with persons from across the United States and around the world.
 The community celebrates this diversity and realizes that differences require each individual to seek understanding and integrity in relationships.

 The Student Development staff is responsible for managing campus housing life and activities.
-The vice president of Student Development, in conjunction with the director of Campus Life, coordinates all campus housing policies.
-The director of Campus Life provides supervision and training to the resident directors (RDs) and RAs.
+The vice president of Student Development, in conjunction with the dean of students, coordinates all campus housing policies.
+The dean of studetns provides supervision and training to the resident directors (RDs) and RAs.

 The RDs are adult staff who live in separate apartments in the residence halls.
 Each RD supervises a group of RAs.
-The RD responds to student needs, provides leadership in the residence hall, is available for counseling and conflict resolution, and is involved in campus life as a mentor and role model for students.
-The RD responds to emergencies and assists the vice president of Student Development and the director of Campus Life with campus security.
+The RD responds to student needs, provides leadership in the residence hall, is available for counseling and conflict resolution and is involved in campus life as a mentor and role model for students.
+The RD responds to emergencies and assists the vice president of Student Development and the dean of students with campus security.

-The RA is a second- or third-year student.
+The RA is a second-, third- or fourth-year student.
 Each RA is chosen to provide leadership for a mod.
 The RA is available to help students move in and get acquainted with other students and the college.
-RAs serve as a communication link between students and RDs; help organize educational, social and recreational events and programs; and assist in enforcement of college policies.
+RAs serve as a communication link between students and RDs; help organize educational, social and recreational events and assist in enforcement of college policies.

-All full-time single students without children, 23 years of age or younger are required to live in campus housing or at home with a parent or legal guardian.
-Any special exceptions for disabilities or health problems must be approved by the Hesston College Housing Committee.
-Documentation is required.
+All full-time single students without children, 22 years of age or younger are required to live in campus housing or at home with a parent or legal guardian.
+Any special exceptions for disabilities or health problems require proper documentation and must be approved by the Hesston College Housing Committee.
 If a student wishes to petition for an exception to live off campus, he or she should contact the Student Development office.